itoroukpe/Maven-Nexus-Sona-Tomcat-Jenkins_Hands_On/README.md

 # Maven_hands_on.md

-Certainly!
-Here's a clear, step-by-step practical guide for building a Java application using the Maven build tool, designed for beginners:
+Step-by-step practical guide for building a Java application using the Maven build tool, designed for beginners:

 ---